Last Updated on July 15, 2021

 Must-Have San Bartolo Gear

 - A wide-brimmed hat: The seemingly omnipresent sun will take no mercy.
 Shade that precious face of yours.
-I recommend the Columbia Bora Bora Booney II Sun Hat.
+I recommend the Columbia Bora Bora Booney Sun Hat.

 - Heavy-duty sunscreen: Did I mention the sun is strong and ruthless and the atmosphere is thin?
 Ok, just checking.
 I recommend Blue Lizard Australian Sunscreen SPF 30+.